ChinenyenwaN1/DevOps-Project-Documentation/Project1.md

 3. **MERN** (MongoDB, ExpressJS, ReactJS, NodeJS)
 4. **MEAN** (MongoDB, ExpressJS, AngularJS, NodeJS

-For today’s project we will be focusing on LAMP STACK implementation in AWS **A LAMP stack** is a bundle of four different software technologies that developers use to build websites and web applications. it delivers the best cost efficiency, flexibility, and high-performance web applications.
+For today’s project we will be focusing on LAMP STACK implementation on AWS **A LAMP stack** is a bundle of four different software technologies that developers use to build websites and web applications. it delivers the best cost efficiency, flexibility, and high-performance web applications.
 It is an acronym that stands for:

 1. **Linux**     – the Operating System